In General

 A couple of the other notable bridges are the State Street Bridge and the McClay St Bridge, both going over the NS yard and tracks.

-the State Street Automobile Bridge
+the State St Vehicular Bridge

 Beautiful and impressive approach to the PA Capitol Building from the east!

-the Pennsy Bridge
+the Pennsy RR Bridge

 There are two major railroad bridges in Harrisburg proper going over the Susquehanna River.
 The northern of the two bridges was used by the Pennsy.